Summer 2022 Fellow: Jake Hofgard

 This fellowship is part of a partnership between Stanford in Government, the Precourt Institute for Energy, and the Bill Lane Center for the American West.
-If you are accepted as the fellow for this office, you will be required to complete a one-unit course on energy in California taught by Professor Bruce Cain.
+If you are accepted as the fellow for this office, you will be required to complete a one-unit course on energy in California taught by Professor Bruce Cain and Visiting Fellow Felcia Marcus.

 Take a one-unit workshop spring course, ‘Energy Policy in California and the West’ taught by Bruce Cain that will provide an in-depth analysis of the role of California state agencies, the Western Interstate Energy Board, and the Western Electricity Coordinating Council in driving energy policy development, technology innovation, and market structures.
 Course number is CEE 263G / POLISCI 73 / PUBLPOL 73 / ENERGY 73.

-Schedule: Wednesdays from 9:45 am – 10:45 am (Shriram Ctr BioChemE 108).
+Schedule: Wednesdays from 10:30 am – 11:30 am.
 (Please note: You can only enroll in the course after getting approved for the fellowship and receiving a permission number.)
 Please refer to the Shultz Energy Fellowships website for the most up-to-date information about the course.

 The Western Interstate Energy Board (WIEB) is an organization of eleven western states and two western Canadian provinces.
 The governor of each state and the premier of each province appoint a member to the Board.
 WIEB’s purpose is to “provide the instruments and framework for cooperative state efforts to enhance the economy of the West and contribute to the well-being of the region’s people.”
-WIEB works to achieve this through cooperative efforts among member states, provinces, and the federal government.
-For these efforts, WIEB staff conduct research in comprehensive areas around the Western Interconnection, including grid reliability, resource adequacy, transmission expansion, energy imbalance markets, and nuclear waste transportation.
+WIEB works to achieve this purpose through cooperative efforts among member states and provinces and the federal government.
 WIEB’s office is in downtown Denver, Colorado.

 For more information on WIEB, please visit WIEB’s homepage: http://westernenergyboard.org/wieb/